 Arizona received a $2.3 million grant from the U.S. Department of Commerce's National Telecommunications and Information Administration (NTIA).
-The funding comes in two grants which will be managed by Arizona's Government Information Technology Agency (GITA - now ASET a division of ADOA).
+The funding comes in two grants which are being managed by ASET (a division of ADOA).

 The locations of the three centers are:

 Carl Hayden Community Center (25 computers) located at 3216 East Van Buren;